e271828e/Flight.jl/docs/notes/design/framework_design.md

-the derivative-free degenerate case); the trim service (§16.8) — in-house LM behind a backend seam, per-invocation scratch stores with the one-writer commit invariant, the no-throw `TrimReport`, and the scoped, build-checked AD obligation; and mounting (§16.9) — `TrimProblem` as an implicitly specified condition, relocated whole by `at(prefix, problem)`, with the world-init wrapper dissolved into baselines, `design_world` rigs, and the one-problem-per-solve swarm doctrine.
-The linearization client, `capture` spelling and the migration outline pending (see [Open axes](#open-axes)).
+the derivative-free degenerate case); the trim service (§16.8) — in-house LM behind a backend seam, per-invocation scratch stores with the one-writer commit invariant, the no-throw `TrimReport`, and the scoped, build-checked AD obligation; mounting (§16.9) — `TrimProblem` as an implicitly specified condition, relocated whole by `at(prefix, problem)`, with the world-init wrapper dissolved into baselines, `design_world` rigs, and the one-problem-per-solve swarm doctrine; and linearization + `capture` (§16.10) — surface selector lists with control-design labels replacing the hand-written `get_*_ss` shuttle layer, one exact seeded Dual pass on scratch, linearize-as-pure-query defaulting to the captured current state, `LinearizedSS` demoted to an ordinary component.
+Only the migration outline and the sketch refresh remain (see [Open axes](#open-axes)).
 Sections renumbered: services §16, case studies §17, decision log §18, open axes §19.

 ---